0cjs/sedoc/8bit/msx/emulation.md

 Command-line options are console commands as well except where noted; just Tab completion in the console is usually the best way of finding out what valid arguments to these options are.
+(Only a few console commands are available as command-line options, however.)

 Selected options:
 - `-h`, `--help`
 - `-v`, `--version`: (Not available in console.)
+- `-script FILE`: Extra startup script containing console commands.
+  (Warnings will be printed for bad commands; execution will continue.)
 - `-machine M`: e.g. `-machine Sony_HB-F1XD`
 - [`-ext E`][ext]: e.g., `-ext fmpac`.
 - `-diska FD`: _FD_ is a file or directory.
 Directories with more than